 Hope4Cancer Patient’s Doctors Amazed as Her Cancer Disappears Without A Trace

 Just about a year ago, she experienced the diametrically opposite feeling.
 She got the shock of her life to see her urine turn orange.
 Initially she thought it might have been something she had eaten.
 But she realized there was something wrong when it was accompanied with severe abdominal pains, nausea and jaundice that continued unabated for 2-1/2 weeks.
 Her doctor suspected a gallbladder issue, and advised follow up.
-Soon after Rivi was admitted to Cedars-Sinai Hospital, the doctors discovered that she had bile duct cancer.
+Soon after Rivi was admitted to Cedars-Sinai Hospital, the doctors discovered that she had cancer – whether it was pancreatic or bile duct cancer, or both, was really a medical call that the could not clearly answer.

-Bile Duct Cancer, also known as cholangiocarcinoma, is an extremely dangerous type of cancer because of the proximity and connection of the bile duct to key digestive system organs and the pancreas (see inset on page 3).
+Pancreatic cancer has a very poor prognosis.
+It usually grows asymptomatically, and by the time patients find out, it is usually at a very advanced state.
+The pancreas is an essential organ that secretes enzymes needed to digest food and protect the body.
+In addition to that, pancreatic cancer can spread locally to other susceptible organs, and further metastasize quite rapidly.
+Bile Duct Cancer, also known as cholangiocarcinoma, is also an extremely dangerous type of cancer because of the proximity and connection of the bile duct to key digestive system organs and the pancreas.
 Even the local spread of the cancer can have devastating consequences.
-Because her cancer had not yet spread to adjoining organs, surgery was recommended.

 The Conventional Approach